fernandocarminatti/DumbOCRTry/README.md

 2. Ensure Tesseract OCR is installed
 3. Update `TESSERACT_PATH` in the `Main` class to match your Tesseract data path
 4. Add required libraries to your project classpath
+5. Build the project using Maven
+6. Run "mvn clean package" to create runnable JAR file containing all dependencies
+7. Run "java -jar target/ocr-tool-1.0.jar" to launch the application or create your own way to run it.

 ## Usage
 1. Launch the application